 Then Bob won a lottery. $250,000.
 Not a lot, but enough to live well for a short time, or enough to buy a one-way ticket to Gateway to become what he’d always dreamed of being…a “prospector.”

 “Rich man . . . dead man.
 Those were the choices Gateway offered.
 It opened on all the wealth of the Universe . . . and on reaches of unimaginable horror.
 The humans who rode the alien Heechee spacecraft stored on the planetoid couldn’t know whether the trip would make them millionaires or corpses.

 Would any of us make the choice to strap ourselves into an alien ship not knowing where it would take us, or how long we would be gone?
 How do you mentally prepare for such a journey other than to assume you are going to die?”

 I’ve always believed that Gateway would make an amazing movie given the right script treatment.
-But as far as I know it has not been optioned by any studio.
+But as far as I know, it has not been optioned by any studio.
 This is a shame.
-It possesses all the elements that would make for a mind blowing science fiction drama.
-But alas, Hollywood is too busy recycling and rebooting to see potential.
+It possesses all the elements that would make for a mind-blowing science-fiction drama.
+But alas, Hollywood is too busy recycling and rebooting to see the potential.

 Gateway is Frederik Pohl’s greatest work and stands as one of the best science fiction novels I’ve read over the years.
 The book isn’t the length of modern science fiction novels (my version weighs in at 313 pages), and it seems to be forgotten by many, and unknown by even more.
 Gateway won numerous awards when it was published: Hugo, Nebula, Locus, and John W. Campbell awards for best science fiction novel.
 To my knowledge, no other book has won all four of these awards…it’s also one of a few that actually deserves them.

 © 2013-2020, Neal Ulen.
 All rights reserved.

 All images/videos cited copyright to their respective owner(s).